How To Update WordPress Plugins

 How To Automatically Update And Delete Plugins Safely

-A list of all selected plugins will be displayed in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you want to proceed to the next step and remove all of the plugins listed …
+A list of all selected plugins will be displayed in the Delete Plugins area.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to proceed to the next step and remove all of the plugins listed …

-In addition to the methods shown above, you can use other WordPress plugins to manage your plugins.
+As well as the methods shown above, you can use WordPress plugins to manage your WordPress plugins.

 Health Check & troubleshooting